-NOTE: Engine Control Unit (ECU) reads the higher of the High-Low Speed Select Rocker Switch or the Analog Throttle(s) Speed settings.
+NOTE: Engine control unit (ECU) reads the higher of the high-low speed select rocker switch or the analog throttle speed settings.

-- 4. Push in on analog throttle potentiometer handle (if equipped) so that engine goes to slow idle, or set slow speed with High-Low Speed Select Rocker Switch. - 5.
-Turn key switch (C) to "OFF" position to stop the engine.
+- 3. Push in on analog throttle control handle (if equipped) so that engine goes to slow idle, or set slow speed with high-low speed select rocker switch. - 4.
+Turn key start switch (A) to "OFF" position to stop the engine.
 Remove ignition key.

-IMPORTANT: Make sure that exhaust stack rain cap (D) is installed when engine is not running.
-This will prevent water and dirt from entering engine.
+IMPORTANT: Make sure that exhaust stack rain cap

+(F) is installed when engine is not

+running.
+This will prevent water and dirt

+from entering engine.